otrv4/otrv4/otrv4.md

 If state is `ENCRYPTED_MESSAGES`:

-  * Send a data message with an encoding of the message with an empty human-readable part, and the TLV type 1.
+  * Send a data message with an encoding of the message of an empty human-readable part attached with a TLV type 1.
+  * Forget any state variables and key variables.
   * Transition to the `START` state.

 If state is `FINISHED`: